Second charge mortgages

 Specialist lenders offer mortgages to those that might not meet most lenders’ criteria.

-For example, if you have bad credit or are self employed you might want to consider a specialist lender.
+If you have bad credit or are self employed you might want to use a specialist lender.

 Specialist lenders that offer second charge mortgages include: